-C403.2.9.1 Protection of piping insulation.
+C403.10.3.1 Protection of piping insulation (Mandatory).
 Piping insulation exposed to weather shall be protected from damage, including that due to sunlight, moisture, equipment maintenance and wind, and shall provide shielding from solar radiation that can cause degradation of the material.
 Adhesives tape shall not be permitted.

-TABLE C403.2.9
+TABLE C403.10.3